 The stifle joint is the dog equivalent to our knees, located between the femur (thigh bone) and tibia (shin bone).
 So, the main function of the stifle is to protect those areas from further damage.

-The Risks of DIY Knee Braces for Dogs
+The Risks of DIY and Generic Knee Braces for Dogs

 DIY knee braces may not fit properly, leading to discomfort and limited effectiveness.
 Proper fitting is crucial for braces to provide the necessary support and stabilization to the injured knee.

 Creating a knee brace requires a deep understanding of canine anatomy, bio-mechanics, and orthopedic conditions.
 With proper expertise, it is easier to design a brace that addresses the dog's specific injury or condition needs.

 Different knee injuries or conditions require different types of support.
 Without professional guidance, there is a chance of providing inadequate or incorrect support, which may exacerbate the problem or lead to further complications.